Scripta-Qumranica-Electronica/Data-Processing/README.md

 # Data-Processing
-Tolls for initial data processing to populate database.
+Tools for initial data processing to populate database.